 As a fitness coach and personal trainer, I believe in developing strength of mind and body in order to enjoy life and to be ready for whatever each day brings.
 As a wife and working mom, I believe in making fitness a priority, but I understand it has to work with real life.

-What does being strong enough to live a life you love mean for YOU?
+What does it mean to be strong enough to live a life you love?

 It’s different for everyone.
 Maybe it’s having the energy to keep up with your kids, or the strength to haul in the big bag of dog food.
 Maybe it means being able to load up the kayak and spend a day on the water.
-Perhaps it’s completing your first 5K, or your first marathon!
-Whatever your goals, I’d love to help you reach them.
+Maybe you’d like to run your first 5K, get your first unassisted pull-up, or simply learn to move better, with less pain.

 After years battling asthma, being picked last in P.E. class, and throwing out my back vacuuming the living room, “strong” was not a word I’d have used to describe myself.
 My Dad’s battle with the degenerative disease ALS changed the way I viewed fitness.
 As I began to see strength as a gift worth pursuing, I made gradual changes that led me to better health.
 Along the way, I was inspired to become a fitness coach so I could to help others get strong and healthy, too.

 Certified Personal Trainer (NASM-CPT)